If you’re wondering how long ham can stay in the refrigerator before going bad, you’re in the right place!

 As soon as it starts changing to another color, this is a tell-tale sign that the ham has gone bad.

 This is especially true if the ham starts to turn green, black, gray, or brown.
-If the color has changed, throw away the ham as soon as possible.
+If the color has changed, throw away the ham immediately.

 The Smell of Rotting